Optimal control of Volterra integral diffusions and application to contract theory: Markovian representation and approximation

 \section{Markovian representation and approximation}

 In this section, we discuss how our framework provides a natural Markovian approximation for the Volterra-type dynamics \eqref{VolterraSDE}.
-For the sake of clarity, we omit the dependence on the control $\a$ for now.
 When $b$ and $\si$ are as in \eqref{VolterraSDE}, we recall that the Volterra-type process $X$ is related to the infinite dimensional process $\bX$ from \eqref{liftedSDE1} in the following way

 where the mapping $\phi : [0,T] \times H \longrightarrow \dbR$ is defined by

 By \eqref{ineq:inf-sobolev}, the mapping $\phi(t, \cdot)$ is a continuous linear form on $H$ for all $t \in [0,T]$.
 Therefore, by Riesz's representation theorem, there exists an $H$-valued mapping $t \longmapsto v_t$ such that